Happiness-Haengbok-Chung/Happiness-Haengbok-Chung.github.io/index.md

 </p>

 ## Current Interests:
-I am especially interested in improving LLMs' capabilities for the superhuman one for applications, such as robotics and medicine.
+I am especially interested in improving LLMs' capabilities for the future superhuman applications in robotics and medicine.

 ## News
 - **[Sep.
 2025]** Will join UIUC as an MCS student!